Department of Entomology

 Lansing, MI 48910

 Dr. Jiang has a solid background in science with 20+ years of experience in research, teaching, and services.
 He has been principal and co-principal investigator on grants and contracts totaling over $8 M. He published and presented over fifty papers and presentations in the areas of chemistry, food safety, environmental contamination, and pest management.
-Dr. Jiang co-authored over one hundred IR-4 Analytical Summary Reports that have been submitted to the US EPA for pesticide registration.
-While being on the USDA Foreign Agricultural Service’s mission Capacity Building, Dr. Jiang and colleagues travelled many countries in Asia, Africa, and Latin America, and helped these developing countries to develop internationally recognized pest management programs and to establish their regulatory systems, which are important to the global food safety.
+Dr. Jiang co-authored over one hundred IR-4 Analytical Summary Reports that have been submitted to the US EPA and AAFC Canada for pesticide tolerance establishment.
+While being on the USDA Foreign Agricultural Service (FAS) mission Capacity Building, Dr. Jiang and colleagues travelled many countries in Asia, Africa, and Latin America, and helped these developing countries to develop internationally recognized pest management programs and to establish their regulatory systems, which are important to the global food safety.
 He worked in industries in Toronto and Detroit before joining Michigan State University in 2003.
 Dr. Jiang became a faculty member at the Department of Entomology in 2006.
 Dr. Jiang is serving as a senior editor of Bulletin of Environmental Contamination and Toxicology.

 Current assignment: Research 50% | Teaching 5% | Outreach & Services 45%